girdeux31/easyPhysi/README.md

 ### <a name="sec-properties"></a>2.1.
 Properties

-Depending on the property, these are defined on a specific body or in the universe.
+Some properties are defined on a body, while others are defined on a universe.
 [Table](#tab-body-properties) list all properties that are allowed to be defined on a body.

 > [!NOTE]
 > Property names are case sensitive.